QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

    user@vault-deb:~$ sudo apt-get install keepassxc
    ```

-   If you have another template check the [KeePassXC download page][https://keepassxc.org/download/] for instructions.
+   If you have another template check the [KeePassXC download page][KeePassXC download page] for instructions.

 1. Add KeepasXC to the Applications menu of the newly created AppVM for ease of access.